cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 prescribes how a DAF is executed in a "benign" environment in which there is no adversary and the messages are passed among the protocol participants over secure point-to-point channels.
-In reality, these channels need to be instantiated by some "wrapper protocol", such as {{?DAP=I-D.draft-ietf-ppm-dap}}, that realizes these channels using suitable cryptographic mechanisms.
+In reality, these channels need to be instantiated by some "wrapper protocol", such as {{?DAP}}, that realizes these channels using suitable cryptographic mechanisms.
 Moreover, some fraction of the Aggregators (or Clients) may be malicious and diverge from their prescribed behaviors. {{security}} describes the execution of the DAF in various adversarial environments and what properties the wrapper protocol needs to provide in each.

 # Definition of VDAFs {#vdaf}